kororaproject/kp-canvas/upstream/client/README.md

 ```

 ##### Included and Excluded Objects
 By default an object is assumed to be an `included` object for a template.
 That is it will be actioned (i.e. `included`) when synchronised to a system.
-You can specify that a object should be `excluded` (i.e. not acted upon) by prefixing the object definition with `~`.
+You can specify that an object should be `excluded` (i.e. not acted upon) by prefixing the object definition with `~`.
 This will ensure that an object is not actioned (if included) in a parent template.

 For example:
 ```